Last Updated on

 But for someone who is really intrigued by the 1950s, what I need are more than stories and facts.
 I want to see proof that shows what it’s really like to live during those years, and how things have really changed since then.
 Well, I did my own research, and the things I’ve discovered so far are more than what I bargained for: Rare, candid color photos of the 1950s Philippines you’ve probably never seen before.

-Philippines, from the lens of a 1950s photographer.
+Philippines, through the lens of a 1950s photographer.

 Although he is best known for his stirring photos of the Vietnam War and Cultural Revolution in China, Riboud also visited the Philippines in 1958 and used his talent to preserve a lot of memories.